Pfern/OSODOS/docs/DATA_CAPTURE/README.md

 Provenance may or not entail ownership and licensing of its use.
 If the appropriate steps, as will be explained below, are taken, authenticated provenance implies authorship.

+To dig further, here is an interesting document about Data Provenance:
+Data Provenance: Some Basic Issues http://db.cis.upenn.edu/DL/fsttcs.pdf

 When Data Collection is performed via a service of some kind, such as the work from a Core Facility or Analytics provider, even more care must be put into fully describing the provenance.
 The reliability of a good provider is measurable, as described in the REPRODUCIBILTY part of this course.
 This should not be confused with the reliability of